Tuition and fee details

 CSI International Health Plan Fee

 This fee supports health and dental premiums and plan administration.
-More information about the CSI Health Plans are available at
+For information about the insurance plan, visit

 CSI Legal Protection Fee

 The CSI Legal Protection Program ensures that students have the tools and financial means to defend their legal rights, have access to legal information via a toll-free legal assistance helpline and have further counsel should they qualify for legal representation.
 Legal representation includes: housing rights or tenant disputes, employment rights, and academic rights.

 This fee is assessed to all students enrolled in full-time post-secondary and certificate programs at Brantford campus for unlimited travel on Brantford Transit.

 All full-time, fee-paying students at the Cambridge, Kitchener-Doon, and Brantford* campuses must pay this fee, which assists in offsetting the costs of the intercollegiate athletics program, the intramural program and provides access to the Recreation Centre for the academic year.
 Full-time students at other campuses, who are not obliged to pay the compulsory athletic fee, may purchase a student membership at a student rate equal to the athletic fee or buy a day pass.

 *Students enrolled at the Brantford campus may access the Laurier Brantford YMCA (they do not have access to the Doon Recreation Centre).
 Brantford students pay the Recreation/Athletics fee which is transferred to Laurier to compensate them for services being offered to Conestoga students.

 All students in co-op programs, including mandatory, optional and alternative, such as guided career management, pay a non-refundable fee to offset costs involved with the wide variety of services and supports that are provided.